 You will need to delete this partition or resize it in another utility.

-Solution: Resize the disk by extending the capacity in the ECS console and convert the disk from MBR to GPT.
+Solution: Resize the disk by extending the disk capacity in the ECS console and then convert the disk from MBR to GPT.
 For information about how to resize a disk, see Step 1: Resize a disk to extend its capacity.